-Total operating expenses for the University decreased by \$267 million in the current year.
-The decrease was mainly a result of furloughs, layoffs, and overall cost savings in various functional categories.
-The decrease was offset by \$159.5 million increase in student grants and scholarships expenses, \$34.5 million increase in OPEB expenses allocated from the State, and \$36.6 million increase in depreciation and amortization expenses.
-The chart on the following page displays the University's operating expenses by program for fiscal years 2010 and 2009.
+Total operating expenses for the University increased by \$415 million in the current year.
+The increase was mainly a result of the termination of furloughs starting at the beginning of fiscal year 2011.
+Other factors included an increase in student grants and scholarships expenses due to an overall increase in financial aid, and increases in depreciation and amortization as well as maintenance and repair expenses.
+These increases were offset by overall cost reductions measures in various functional categories.
+The chart on the following page displays the University's operating expenses by program for fiscal years 2011 and 2010.